U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Country Analysis Note

-- Peru is the seventh-largest crude oil reserve holder in Central and South America, with 579 million barrels of proved reserves.
-Much of Peru's proved oil reserves are onshore, and the majority of these onshore reserves are in the Amazon region.
-Proved natural gas reserves in Peru were 12.7 trillion cubic feet, the fourth-largest in Central and South America, following Venezuela, Brazil, and Trinidad and Tobago.
+- Peru is the eighth largest crude oil reserve holder in Central and South America, with 633 million barrels of proved reserves, as of January 2014, according to Oil and Gas Journal.
+Much of Peru’s proved oil reserves are located onshore in the Amazon region.
+Proved natural gas reserves in Peru were 15.4 trillion cubic feet in 2014, the third largest in Central and South America, following Venezuela and Mexico.

-- Crude oil production in Peru has been declining since the mid-1990s, but the country's total liquid fuels production has been bolstered by increased output of natural gas liquids (NGL).
-As a result, total liquid fuels production has steadily increased over the past decade to average 160,000 barrels per day (bbl/d) in 2012, of which more than half was NGL.
+- Crude oil production in Peru has been declining since the mid-1990s, but the country’s total liquid fuels production has been bolstered by increased output of natural gas liquids (NGLs).
+As a result, total liquid fuels production has steadily increased over the past decade to average 175,000 barrels per day (b/d) in 2013, of which nearly 60% was NGLs.

-- Peru has six oil refineries with a total crude distillation capacity of almost 199,000 bbl/d.
-Repsol YPF operates the largest refinery in the country, the 108,000-bbl/d La Pampilla refinery located in Lima.
-Most of the other refineries are owned by the state-owned company Petroperu (not to be confused with Perupetro).
-In addition to refining, Petroperu is heavily engaged in the production, transport, and distribution of oil.
+- Peru has six oil refineries with a total crude distillation capacity of almost 199,000 b/d.
+Repsol YPF operates the largest refinery in the country, the 108,000-b/d La Pampilla refinery located in Lima.
+Most of the other refineries are owned by the state-owned company, Petroperú (not to be confused with Perúpetro, which negotiates and administers hydrocarbon contracts with companies).
+In addition to refining, Petroperú is heavily engaged in the production, transport, and distribution of oil.

-- Dry natural gas production in Peru has grown rapidly since the Camisea field went onstream in 2004, from 30 billion cubic feet (Bcf) that year to 401 Bcf in 2011.
+- Dry natural gas production in Peru has grown rapidly since the Camisea field went on stream in 2004, from 30 billion cubic feet (Bcf) that year to 418 Bcf in 2012.

-- Peru's domestic consumption of natural gas has substantially increased from 16 Bcf in 2002 to 202 Bcf in 2011, driven by government incentives, economic growth, and the growing number of gas-fired electricity plants.
+- Peru’s domestic consumption of natural gas has substantially increased from 16 Bcf in 2002 to 418 Bcf in 2012, driven by government incentives, economic growth, and the growing number of natural gas-fired electricity plants.

-- In 2009, unconventional gas was found in the Devonian shale beneath the Santa Rosa 1X well, which was drilled by Maple Energy in its Block 31E.
-Shale gas has not been previously developed in Peru and Maple Energy is currently seeking investment partners for development at Santa Rosa.
+- In 2009, shale gas was found in the Devonian shale beneath the Santa Rosa 1X well, which was drilled by Maple Energy in its Block 31E.
+Shale gas has not been previously developed in Peru, and Maple Energy is currently seeking investment partners for development at Santa Rosa.